kaazing/gateway/doc/admin-reference/r_conf_security.md

 2. Make the values sent via an HTTP request available to your custom login module using the `AuthenticationToken` object.

-    To declare explicit values in the login modules (configured as a chain within the [realm](#realm_element) element), use the `AuthenticationToken` object made available to the login modules through an `AuthenticationTokenCallback`, as follows:
+    To declare explicit values in the login modules (configured as a chain within the [realm](#realm) element), use the `AuthenticationToken` object made available to the login modules through an `AuthenticationTokenCallback`, as follows:

-    ``` brush:
+    ``` xml
     AuthenticationToken token = getTokenFromCallback();
     String headerPart = token.get(“X-Acme-Authorization”);
     String parameterPart = token.get(“auth”);